At-Least-Once vs. Exactly-Once Webhook Delivery Guarantees

 If you've ever processed a webhook twice and charged a customer double, or spent hours debugging why an inventory count drifted, you've already encountered the most misunderstood concept in distributed systems: delivery guarantees.

 Webhooks operate on at-least-once delivery.
-Exactly-once delivery is not a feature any vendor can ship — it's a proven impossibility in distributed computing.
+Exactly-once delivery is a proven impossibility in distributed computing, not a feature any vendor can ship.
 What the industry calls "exactly-once" is really at-least-once delivery combined with idempotent processing on the receiver side.

 Understanding this distinction isn't academic.
 It determines how you architect your webhook consumers, what failure modes you plan for, and whether a duplicate event silently corrupts your data or gets handled gracefully.